Background pattern

 Introduction

-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Ferbisol 100 mg Hard Gastrorresistant Capsules
+Ferbisol 100 mg Hard Gastro-Resistant Capsules

 Iron (Fe2+)

-Read this entire package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, as you may need to read it again.

-- If you have any questions, consult your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

-• This medication has been prescribed only for you, and you should not give it to others
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-who may have the same symptoms as you, as it may harm them.
+people, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
+See section 4.

 3. How to take Ferbisol

-4. Possible adverse effects
+4. Possible side effects

 5. Storage of Ferbisol

-6. Contents of the package and additional information
+6. Contents of the pack and further information

 1. What is Ferbisol and what is it used for

 Ferbisol is a form of iron that can be taken orally to treat or prevent iron deficiency.
 Iron is essential for oxygen transport and energy transfer in the body.
-The capsules are called gastro-resistant because they do not release their content in the stomach.
+The capsules are called gastro-resistant because they do not release their contents in the stomach.
 They release iron in the intestine where it is absorbed.

-Ferbisol is used for the treatment of iron deficiency.
+Ferbisol is used to treat iron deficiency.

 Do not take Ferbisol

-• If you are allergic to the iron complex or to any of the other components of this medication (listed in section 6),
+• If you are allergic to the iron complex or any of the other components of this medication (listed in section 6),

 • If you receive periodic blood transfusions.